File keywords.rb, line 83

 puts "Hi" or "Bye"

-is interpreted as (puts "Hi") or "Bye"
+is interpreted as (puts "Hi") or "Bye".

-Since puts "Hi"
+Since puts "Hi" reduces to nil, the

-whole expression reduces to nil or "Bye"
+whole expression reduces to nil or "Bye" which

-.
+evaluates to "Bye".
 (The side-effect printing of

 “Hi” does take place.)